-If an interview is successful and there is a good fit between the site and the student's skills and goals, the prospective preceptor works with the student to complete the Internship Agreement form.
+If an interview is successful and there is a good fit between the site and the student's skills and goals, the prospective preceptor works with the student to complete the Internship Agreement form through Docusign.
 Sites and capstone projects must meet the Public Health internship expectations.
-The preceptor must submit the Internship Agreement form.
 The Internship Coordinator will review the Internship Agreement to determine whether the internship and capstone project meets expectations.
 Students may be asked to work with the preceptor to revise the Internship Agreement.
 Students and internship preceptors should meet to discuss the learning objectives of the internship.
 Preceptors will select one or two each of Public Health Program competencies, domains, and experiences that relate to the proposed internship.